 Integrated Medical Education

-With the Class of 2020, IU School of Medicine launched a new medical education curriculum that better reflects the modern U.S. healthcare environment and delivery models, readying students to practice medicine in a team-based, interdisciplinary setting.
+IU School of Medicine is the largest medical school in the United States.
+Comprised of eight basic science departments and 18 clinical science departments, IU School of Medicine offers exceptional training for students wishing to pursue a medical degree.
+With the Class of 2020, the school’s implemented a new medical education curriculum that better reflects the modern U.S. healthcare environment and delivery models, readying students to practice medicine in a team-based, interdisciplinary setting.

 - Statewide medical education centers on six core competencies.

 - Access to diverse patient populations reflects true state of care today.